lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 Source: [Fedora project](https://fedoraproject.org/wiki/Firefox_Hardware_acceleration#Configure_VA-API_Video_decoding_on_Intel)

 ## How does it run?
 It took me several weeks to find all the tiny things preventing this laptop from running well.
 I would say that the performance is acceptable.
 The thing which stands out is the 2,5k screen and decent speakers in a laptop with a nice build quality, for - nowadays - a very affordable price.
-But GNOME looses some frames here and there and Youtube is limited to 1080p with H.264.
+But since GNOME looses some frames here and there, I simply set it to 1080p resolution.
+This also helps improve battery life - which is otherwise good, but not when the GPU boosts to keep up with GNOME in 2.5k.
+With 1080p it is fine.

-### Power consumption - with all the changes
+### Power consumption - with new SSD, AX210 and CPU reaching C7 states
 - Office work and writing text - around 8W
 - Working with music - around 10W
 - Idle with minimum light - around 6W